jm0rt1/cis-663-final-project/docs/assignments/paper/detail.md

 By continuing to build on this foundation, the field of facial recognition can move closer to achieving truly reliable and human-like performance.

+# Possible Expansions:

+Thank you for sharing your draft.
+It's a well-structured document that provides a thorough overview of facial recognition, touching on historical techniques and current advancements.
+There are several areas where we can expand this paper, delving into more detail and linking to your provided sources.
+Here's a breakdown:

+### Introduction

+#### Background
+- Elaborate on specific applications of facial recognition in various fields, providing examples.
+- Detail the challenges faced in early facial recognition systems and how deep learning addressed those challenges.

+##### Objective and Scope
+- Further explain the chosen algorithms or frameworks for this research and their significance.
+- Describe why Tom Cruise's images were selected for the experiment (if applicable), and the importance of the LFW data set.

+### Previous Work

+#### Traditional Approaches
+- Provide an in-depth discussion of geometric and statistical methods and their limitations.
+- Offer a critical analysis of Eigenfaces, including its historical significance and practical applications.

+#### Deep Learning Revolution
+- Dive into the transition from traditional methods to deep learning, detailing the technological advancements that made this possible.
+- Include more comprehensive summaries of the deep learning techniques used in DeepFace, FaceNet, and Deep Face Alignment.
+Make use of sources 5, 7, 8, and 9 to back up these details.

+### Experiment Design

+#### Face Detection Module
+- Explain why Haar cascades were chosen and the theory behind them.
+- Provide more details on the data preprocessing techniques and their importance.

+#### Face Recognition Module
+- Describe the choice of using Eigenfaces in conjunction with SVM and the theoretical basis for this approach.

+##### Training
+- Elaborate on the dataset: how it was collected, the reasoning behind the number of samples, and the division into training and testing sets.

+#### Experiment Procedure
+- Provide more in-depth information about each step in the procedure, emphasizing the methodology's novelty or importance.

+### Results
+- Include a thorough analysis of the quantitative results once available.
+- Provide more specific insights and compare the performance with other state-of-the-art techniques, referring to sources such as 10 and 12.

+### Conclusion

+#### Contributions
+- Highlight the unique contributions of your work compared to existing literature, making connections to specific sources as appropriate.

+#### Future Work
+- Offer a detailed exploration of potential future research directions, underlining the importance of real-time implementation or other advanced techniques.

+By expanding on these areas and making connections to the provided sources, you will add depth and complexity to your paper, making it a more comprehensive study.
+Feel free to let me know if you'd like me to write or elaborate on any specific section!